 EDIUS X nVidia support

-EDIUS X can also use an nVidia card to encode H.265.
-This is also found only on the more recent cards.
+EDIUS X can also use an nVidia card to encode H.265 & H.264.
+H.264 encoding is on many cards but H.265 is also found only on the more recent cards.
 For a list of nVidia cards which support H.265 encoding visit here: https://developer.nvidia.com/video-encode-decode-gpu-support-matrix

-The latest card do necessarily support the most modes – even cards like the 1060, which is quite recent, do not support encoding to B frames, just I & P. Does IBP is more efficient so should be better for smaller files.
+The latest card do necessarily support the most modes – even cards like the 1060, which is only a few years old, do not support encoding to B frames, just I & P. Full IBP encoding is more efficient so should be better for smaller files.
 As long as you don’t set the bit rate too low then just I & P frames should still give you very good quality.
 This is not an EDIUS limitation, but a limitation of the nVidia cards, and all editing programs will have the same limitations.